 Painswick has plenty of historic narrow streets to amble down, and one of the best ways to experience them is on the Painswick Heritage Trail.
 Photos show what Painswick once looked like and notes give you a glimpse into the lives of the people and events in Painswick’s history.

 The half-timbered building on New Street dates from 1478, and is the oldest known building in Britain housing a post office.
-And the John Ashton Beer Collection is a museum of Arts and Crafts design in the former Christ Church on Gloucester Road (normally only open Saturday).
+And the John Ashton Beer Collection is a museum of Arts and Crafts design in the former Christ Church on Gloucester Road (normally open at weekends).

 Painswick Rococo Garden

-Characterised by its ornamental decoration and asymmetry, Painswick is home to the only surviving, complete Rococo Garden in the UK.
-Designed in the 1740s as a fanciful pleasure garden for a wealthy landowner, the gardens have winding paths, hidden follies and picturesque viewpoints.
+Characterised by its ornamental decoration and asymmetry, Painswick is home to the only surviving, complete Rococo Garden in the UK (entry £11.60 adults, £10.40 seniors, £7.30 students, £5.40 children aged 4–16).
+Designed in the 1740s as a fanciful pleasure garden for a wealthy landowner, these scenic gardens include winding paths, hidden follies and picturesque viewpoints.

 After the gardens were abandoned in the 1950s, garden historians and then-owners Lord and Lady Dickinson worked tirelessly to restore them to their former glory.
 Today they’re one of the best places to see snowdrops in the Cotswolds, but are also colourful year-round, with a brilliant kids’ play area, seasonal nature trails, theatre shows and a café – and dogs are welcome.